-These median salaries are constitutive of the wage a person could earn if they’ve been working in the industry for a number of years — though it’s worth remembering that starting salaries in many publishing houses (yes, even the prestigious ones) are notoriously low, as many will gladly accept a lower wage to work in a desirable industry (not to mention that many editorial professionals start with unpaid internships.
+These median salaries are constitutive of the wage a person could earn if they’ve been working in the industry for a number of years.
+It’s worth remembering that starting salaries in many publishing houses (even the most prestigious ones) are notoriously low, as many will gladly accept a salary that barely exceeds the minimum wage to work in a desirable industry.
+Note also that many editorial professionals start with unpaid internships.

-What you earn also varies from city to city, partly because of different costs of living, and also depending on how concentrated publishing houses are in certain cities.
+How much book editors make varies from city to city, partly because of different costs of living, and also depending on how concentrated publishing houses are in certain cities.
 According to this Forbes article, the highest salaries can be found on the East Coast, with Massachusetts coming in at first place ($89,280) and New York a close second ($83,070).

-The Big 5, for those not up to speed with publishing parlance, means the industry heavy weights (in the US, at least) — Penguin/Random House, Hachette Book Group, Harper Collins, Simon and Schuster, and Macmillan.
+The Big 5, for those not up to speed with publishing parlance, means the industry heavyweights (in the US, at least) — Penguin Random House, Hachette Book Group, Harper Collins, Simon and Schuster, and Macmillan.

 With the ability to set your own rates, pick projects that align with your interests, and employ a flexible schedule, working as a freelance editor is an increasingly attractive prospect for many professionals in the publishing industry.

-Julie Artz points out that “the administrative side of running your own business takes up about half your time no matter how efficient you are.
-That admin includes bidding on jobs, doing sample edits, working on your website, creating blog and social media posts, creating and maintaining a newsletter, developing course content, continuing education, invoicing, doing bookkeeping/taxes and anything else that you have to do to run your business, but do not get paid for.”
+Julie Artz also points out that “the administrative side of running your own business takes up about half your time no matter how efficient you are.
+That admin includes bidding on jobs, doing sample edits, working on your website, creating blog and social media posts, creating and maintaining a newsletter, developing course content, continuing education, invoicing, bookkeeping/doing taxes, and anything else that you have to do to run your business, but do not get paid for.”
 At least, that is, not directly.
 You can make sure that you get paid for all that work by tracking non-billable hours and accounting for that as you write new quotes.

-As long as you understand the crucial differences between in-house employment and freelance life, respect your own time and plan for emergencies, there’s no reason why you shouldn’t successfully earn a living without having to rely on an in-house editor salary.
-Like Jasmin says, “if you can make it all work, it’s worth it: being a freelancer has a wonderful flexibility, and you get to collaborate with a really broad range of businesses and writers.”
+As long as you understand the crucial differences between in-house employment and freelance life, respect your own time and plan for emergencies, there’s no reason why you shouldn’t successfully earn a living without having to rely on an in-house editor's salary.
+Like Jasmin says, “if you can make it all work, it’s worth it: being a freelancer has wonderful flexibility, and you get to collaborate with a really broad range of businesses and writers.”
 Sounds good to us!